valohai/docs/source/tutorials/quick-start-api.rst

 To make API requests, you need to authenticate yourself.

 In the Valohai API, first you request a token using your username and password.

+You do this by POSTing your username and password as form-encoded data (or JSON if that's easier for you) to the `get-token` endpoint.
+Other HTTP methods than POST will not work.

 Then you use that token for all following requests.

 Here is a Python script for getting a token: